VinnyShaw/cars-and-coffee-ci-ms2/README.md

 ### Acknowledgements

-- I would like to thank...
+- I would like to thank:
   - Narender Singh (Mentor) for his time, patience, clear and informative mentoring sessions.
-  - Miles Vincent of Cars and Coffee for allowing me to use the event for this project.
+  - Miles Vincent of Cars and Coffee Inverness for allowing me to use the event for this project.